UCLALibrary/research-tips/_tutorials/2020-8-21-writing-strategies-passive-and-active-voice.markdown

 # TITLE
 # Enter the title of the resource in quotes.
 #
-title:  "Writing Conclusion Paragraphs"
+title:  "Passive and Active Voice"
 #
 # DESCRIPTION
 # Enter a short description of the resource in quotes.
 This description will appear on the list page as a preview, but not on the tutorial/workshop itself.
 #
-description: "Need to finish off that essay?
-Learn top tips on conclusion paragraphs from the UCLA Undergraduate Writing Center!"
+description: "Learn about passive and active voice from Jemma, a Peer Learning Facilitator at the UCLA Undergraduate Writing Center."
 #
 # PUBLICATION DATE
 # Enter the date that the resource was published.
 #
-date:   2020-06-05
+date:   2020-08-21
 #
 # LAST UPDATED DATE
 # If you make updates, update the date here!
 Leave this blank if this is being published for the first time.
 #
-last-updated: 2020-06-05
+last-updated:
 #
 # AUTHORS AND CONTRIBUTORS
 # For members of the WI+RE team who have their own profile on the Creative Team page, enter the name as firstname-lastname (e.g. doug-worsham).
 For community partners who don't have their own profile on the WI+RE site, enter their name as Firstname Lastname (e.g. Gene Block).
 The names will appear in the order you enter them.
 #
 authors:
-    - Jessica Rauch
     - kian-ravaei
-    - Grace Sosa
+    - Jemma Tan
     - xinyi-yan
 contributors:
     - chris-lopez
     - Christine Holten
     - renee-romero
+    - hannah-sutherland
     - doug-worsham
 # References and Attribution
 # include a list of referenced work, if necessary